 CEO & Chief Creative Officer

-In this post, I’ll provide you with five tips for getting the best outcome from your CRM RFP.
-I’ll also provide you with a master list of CRM requirements from which you can simply pick and choose the requirements that make sense for your admissions office.
+In this post, I’ll provide you with five tips to help your community college get the best outcome from your CRM RFP.
+I’ll also share with you a master list of CRM requirements from which you can simply pick and choose what makes sense for your admissions office.

 My hope is that, with this resource at your fingertips, you’ll be able to identify about 80 percent of your CRM requirements, which will save you MONTHS of time and headaches!